jwickowski/codepruner.com/src/codepruner.com/content/english/post/ddd/why-do-I-hate-repositories.md

 ---
-title: "Why do I hate repositories?"
-author: "Jerzy Wickowski"
+author: Jerzy Wickowski
+categories:
+  - ddd
+date: 2021-05-23T20:16:58.000Z
+draft: false
 images:
-  - "images/blog/red-sharp-pruner.jpg"
+  - images/blog/red-sharp-pruner.jpg
-url: "posts/ddd/why-do-I-hate-repositories"
-date: 2021-05-23T21:16:58+01:00
-draft: false
-tags: ["ddd", "repository"]
+tags:
-categories: ["ddd"]
+  - ddd
+  - repository
+title: Why do I hate repositories?
-type: "trending"
+type: trending
+url: posts/ddd/why-do-I-hate-repositories
 ---

 I have started my developer adventure a bit more than 10 years ago and I hate repositories. ...or maybe I hated, becouse something changes, but we should start from the beginning.